muhammadshahbaz08/TypeScript-Node.js-CLI-Projects/project10_oop/readme.md

   indicating their preference for interaction.
 - **Object Creation:** Utilizes the Student class to create a student object and interact with it.
-- **Summary** Display: Presents a summary of the interaction including the entered name and the personality based on the interaction preference.
+- **Summary:** Display: Presents a summary of the interaction including the entered name and the personality based on the interaction preference.

 ## Preview